Zerg rush

 StarCraft is a military science fiction media franchise created by Chris Metzen and James Phinney, and owned by Blizzard Entertainment.
 The game revolves around three species fighting for dominance in a distant part of the Milky Way galaxy known as the Koprulu Sector: the Terrans, human exiles from Earth; the Zerg, a race of insectoid aliens; and the Protoss, a humanoid species with advanced technology and psionic abilities.

 The concept of a zerg rush was adopted by the cybersecurity community to describe a type of DDoS attack.
-Just as a zerg rush in StarCraft involves overwhelming an opponent with sheer numbers, a zerg rush in cybersecurity involves overwhelming a system with a flood of requests.
+This battle tactic, originating from the game StarCraft, involves overwhelming an opponent with sheer numbers.
+Similarly, a zerg rush in cybersecurity involves overwhelming a system with a flood of requests.

 This type of attack can be devastating, as it can quickly overload a system's resources, causing it to become unresponsive or crash.
 This can disrupt the system's normal operations, potentially causing significant damage or loss.